As you know, your dog is nothing more than a wolf in your living room. He is genetically programmed to howl for a few

-If your dog howls when he hears a passing siren, he is howling in response to let them know where he is.
+If your dog howls when he hears a passing siren, he is howling to let them know where he is.
 He’s talking back.

 He could have heard other dogs howling in the distance and wanted to chat.
 It’s a canine version of a conference call and a way for your dog to try to connect with a fellow pack member.

 Then, the kid next door is learning to play the clarinet or flute.
-That weird sound can trigger howling in dogs, who usually never think about howling, chime in, or test their pipes.
+That weird sound can trigger howling in dogs, who usually never think about howling, chiming in, or testing their pipes.

 If your dog’s howling is disturbing, ignore him.
 Bring him inside when he stops.
 You do not want him to learn to associate, “Whenever I howl, they let me inside.”